Quality assessment of solar irradiance data#

 Visual inspection#

-As a first check it is important to visualize the data, in order to ensure that the data has been loaded as expected and to detect major issues.
+An important first step is to visualize the data in order to ensure that the data has been loaded as expected and to detect major issues.
 For this purpose, the different measurements have been plotted as a function of time, as well as a histogram.
-Generally, this first qualitative analysis allows detecting major issues in the data set.
+Generally, this first qualitative analysis allows for detecting major issues in the data.
 Nevertheless, it is not possible to judge their plausibility at this stage of the data analysis.

 fig, axes = plt.subplots(nrows=3, ncols=2, figsize=(12,8), gridspec_kw={'width_ratios':[3,1]})